FedDAG: Federated DAG Structure Learning: Methodology

-\textbf{Server Update.} After $it_{fl}$ local updates, the server $\mathcal{S}$ randomly chooses $r$ clients to collect their $\bm U$s to the set $\mathbb{U}$.
-Then, $\bm U$s in $\mathbb{U}$ are averaged to get $\bm U_{new}$, which is then broadcast to clients.
-Notice that with assuming that data distribution across clients is IID, $\bm \Phi^{c_k}$ of the chosen $r$ clients can also be collected and averaged to update clients' local models, which is named as All-Shared FCD (AS-FCD) in this paper.
-It is worth noting that AS-FCD can further enhance the performance in the IID case but introduce some additional communication costs.
+\textbf{Server Update.} After $it_{fl}$ local updates, the server randomly chooses $r$ clients to collect their $\bm U$s to the set $\mathbb{U}$.
+Then, $\bm U$s in $\mathbb{U}$ are averaged to get $\bm U_{new}$.
+The other operation on the server is updating the $\alpha_t, \rho_t$ to $\alpha_{t+1}, \rho_{t+1}$.
+The detailed calculating rules are described at lines $8-14$ in Algorithm~\ref{alg:DAG-FCD}.
+Then, the new penalty coefficients and parameters are broadcast to all clients.
+Notice that assuming that data distribution across clients is homogeneous (no distribution shift), $\bm \Phi^{c_k}$ of the chosen $r$ clients can also be collected and averaged to update the local models of clients in the same way, which is named as All-Shared FedDAG (AS-FedDAG) in this paper.
+For clarity, we name our general method as Graph-Shared (GS-FedDAG) to distinguish it from AS-FedDAG.
+It is worth noting that AS-FedDAG can further enhance the performance in the homogeneous case but introduce some additional communication costs.